RiyadhKh4n/crypto-quiz/README.md

 When developing the game I spent alot of time breaking down how I would code each section and what I needed to implement to ensure it looked and worked how I wanted it to.
 Therefore the vast majority of the code is orginal and my own however there were times where I did need help in progressing and when this happened I went on slack to ask fellow students if they knew how to help.
 If this did not work I would use StackOverflow and YouTube which more often then not allowed me to get to the bottom of my problem and progress in developing Crypto Quiz.

 When researching how to make JavaScript quizes I came across many different people who had made similar games to what I wanted to make.
 One YouTube video which I found particularly helpful was from [CodingNepal](https://www.youtube.com/watch?v=pQr4O1OITJo), I was inspired by the way their game looked hence why the quiz section of my game looks similar.
 I liked their clean and simple design however the styling is not copied line for line I only took sections from them and then styled the rest myself.

 I knew I wanted to add a flip card affect for the start of my game so I did some research on how to implement it and I came across [this](https://jefferson-cuartas.medium.com/how-to-create-a-flip-card-effect-using-javascript-767dd945210c) article which allowed me to create one for myself which you can see working in the game.

 The only code in the webiste that was copied from a third - party was the timer functionality in script.js which was taken from YouTube by [Coding Artist](https://www.youtube.com/watch?v=3Re18DCjJ4s) whose video is linked.

 I also used w3Schools JavaScript lessons as well as they provide very helpful guides and examples which allowed me to overcome a vast majority of issues I had when developing.

 When developing Crypto Quiz, I did have a problem which I went to Tutor Support for however after three different tutors they were unable to help me hence I asked my Mentor, Tim, who after working with me was able to identify and fix the problem which I am very grateful for.

+### Acknowledgements
+* Tim - My Mentor
+* Tutor Support